Venda Sun 16

 The waitress at the university cafe has a sister who's a psychiatric nurse in London.
 The checkout woman at Checkers in Centurion has a sister in London too and she's saving up to visit her next year.
 At Checkers we buy South African flag camping chairs for the countryside and a grill to balance on stones for cooking.
 I buy a trowel and big plastic boxes to put food in, to keep it away from the ants, which are ferocious and determined in Venda.
 The earlier row, although horrendous and loud, has shifted some tension.
 I buy a bottle of red wine and when we get back I'm exhausted.

-was just 3 months old, Giya and I pose in the same
+18 years after our first visit to South Africa, when she was just 3 months old, Giya and I pose in the same spot in Market Square, Johannesburg. |

 The pollution on the motorways is extreme.
 There are so many cars.
 Johannesburg seems to stretch forever.
 The landscape is dry.
 The tourist marketing doesn't live up to itself.